Why it’s HARDER for women to lose weight

 Most Americans only average about 15 grams of fiber daily, while most people should be taking in anywhere from 20 to 30 grams of fiber daily.
 Foods high in fiber are more filling and generally take longer to eat than foods low in fiber.
 They are a great way to “stretch out” your meals, thereby eating a high volume of food without adding many calories.
 In addition, including fiber in your diet will slow the digestion of carbohydrates and absorption of sugars, keeping blood sugar stable.
 High fiber foods also promote digestive health and prevent problems like constipation, hemorrhoids, IBS, and other digestive complaints.
 High fiber diets also promote heart health by moving fats and bile salts out of the body, lowering cholesterol in the process.

-Tip: Yummy snacks like Quest Bars can provide 20g of protein, and 17g of fiber per serving.
-They can be helpful to reach your goals in a pinch, or if you're newer to tracking these macros, but be sure to try getting as much protein and fiber from whole food sources as possible.
+Tip: Keep an eye out for snacks like Quest Bars which can provide 20g of protein, and 17g of fiber per serving.
+They can be helpful to reach your goals in a pinch, or if you’re newer to tracking these macros, but be sure to try getting as much protein and fiber from whole food sources as possible.

 4. Heavy Resistance Training